 Create a detailed list of the expenses you think you will have when you start your career.
 Consider what you will need (living space, transportation, clothing, food, etc.) as well as things you may want (internet, phone, entertainment, etc.).
-Estimate how much money you will spend on each of these items per month.
+Use the internet and newspaper to help you estimate how much money you will spend on each of these items per month.